coder/docs/admin/workspace-providers.md

 state: beta
 ---

-Coder allows you to add to your deployment multiple Kubernetes clusters.
-These additional clusters are called **providers**.
-This can be helpful for distributed teams, since users can choose the provider closest to them to minimize latency.

-## Enabling Workspace Providers

-To enable the Workspace Providers UI elements:

-1. In the Coder UI, click on your avatar.
-2. In the menu that appears, click **Feature Preview**.
-3. Select **Resource Pools UI** and click **Enable**.

-Once enabled, end users can select the workspace provider and namespace that will contain their environment.
+Workspace Providers enable a single Coder deployment to provision and manage workspaces across multiple Kubernetes clusters and namespaces, including ones located in other geographies, regions, or clouds.

+Distributed teams can use this feature to allow users to manage workspaces in the cluster that's nearest, reducing network latency and improving developers' experience.
+Additionally, you can use workspace providers to support data sovereignty requirements or increase the isolation between workspaces running in the same region or cluster.

 ## Admin UI

-Site managers and admins can view the workspace providers configuruation page available via **Manage** > **Admin** > **Workspace Providers**.
+Site managers and admins can view the workspace providers configuration page available via **Manage** > **Admin** > **Workspace Providers**.

 ![Workspace Providers Admin](../assets/workspace-providers-admin.png)